flu-network/client/README.md

 - Chunk size needs to be globally constant... 🤦‍♂️
 - Use merkel trees to 'patch' the chunks if they don't match
 - have the receiver close the connection instead of *relying* on a sender-side timeout
-- the catalogue exports a progressfile which includes a mutex.
-Bleh...
-Fix it.
-Somehow...

 ### Local Dev notes: